Spots

 • Stay calm – easier said than done, we know, but stress can cause spot outbreaks.

-How do I get rid of the odd spot?
+How to get rid of a spot

-Should I squeeze it?
+Should you squeeze spots?

+So, should you give that little monster a squeeze?
+It’s usually best to resist, but sometimes it can help.
 If you got a zit that’s begging to be punished, follow the squeezers guide.

 Red: Don’t even touch it.
 Squeezing now will only force the contents deeper into the skin and make it even angrier.